oracle/weblogic-remote-console/hugo/staging/content/_index.md

 ***
 ### What's new
-The [current release of the WebLogic Remote Console](https://github.com/oracle/weblogic-remote-console/releases) is 2.1.0.
-This release was published in December 2021.
+The [current release of the WebLogic Remote Console](https://github.com/oracle/weblogic-remote-console/releases) is 2.2.0. <!--This release was published in January 2022.-->

 **New features**